A very warm welcome to Wattle Park Primary School!

 Our extensive grounds include a grass oval, native bush area, vast vegetable patches and orchard, a natural grass amphitheatre and two asphalt basketball courts including four square and down ball areas.

-Over the past three years art installations of; a super adobe house, an Australian animal bush log, a stainless steel sculpture and a mosaic commemorative trail honouring the First World War veterans has enhanced the overall appearance of our grounds.
+Over the past three years art installations including a super adobe house, an Australian animal bush log, a stainless steel sculpture and a mosaic commemorative trail honouring the First World War veterans have enhanced the overall appearance of our grounds.